440 International Those Were the Days

 2002 - In baseball news: Sammy Sosa hit three 3-run homers in the Chicago Cub’s 15-1 rout of Colorado Rockies; and Barry Bonds (San Francisco Giants) broke Willie McCovey’s 1969 record for intentional walks in a season -- Bonds got his 46th of the year on this day.

 2003 - Atlanta Braves shortstop Rafael Furcal turned the 12th unassisted triple play in major-league history against the St. Louis Cardinals.
-(St. Louis beat Atlanta 3-2.)
+(Even with that triple play, St. Louis still beat Atlanta 3-2.)

 2003 - Great Britain sweltered through its hottest day on record as the heat wave that baked much of Europe sizzled relentlessly on.